 Mary Magdalene has always been one of the most popular saints.
 From the earliest times, she was seen in Scripture and the Liturgy as the woman who, together with the mother of Jesus, shared with the apostles the rare and essential privilege of being with the Lord.
 Perhaps because of the extremes of her career: from prostitute to hermit, from sin to holiness.

 Mary Magdalene was certainly not the mother of Jesus.
 For Jesus was her age.
 Several conspiracy theories say that Mary Magdalene was the beloved or even the wife of Jesus Christ.
 They are based on accounts from the Apocrypha, writings of questionable authenticity discovered at the Dead Sea.

-For the Evangelists as for the Fathers, Mary Magdalene is the new Eve, the first sign of the overthrow of Adam’s fall.
+For the Evangelists, as for the Fathers, Mary Magdalene is the new Eve, the first sign of the overthrow of Adam’s fall.
 For her great love, she is also the woman of the Song of Songs.
-And for the same reason, she is also the Church, as well as individual souls redeemed from sin.
+And for the same reason, she is also the Church and individual souls redeemed from sin.

 Did Jesus have a wife?